Non-parametric maximum likelihood component separation for CMB polarization data: General formalism

 Using the spectral likelihood, Eq.~\eqref{eq:genericSpectralLikelihood}, we can set at most constraints on all free elements of the matrix $\mathbf{B}_\mathbf{1}$, i.e. at most $n_{s}\,n_{c}\, \left( n_{\nu} - n_{c} \right)$ constraints in total per pixel.
 As we assume that $n_{c} \leq n_{\nu}$, these numbers of parameters exceed the number of single pixel observations given by $n_s\,n_\nu$, which limits the number of possible mixing matrix constraints to $n_s\,(n_\nu - n_c)$.
 Consequently, we can not ever determine the matrix $\mathbf{B}_\mathbf{1}$, if only single pixel data are available.
 For completeness, we note that when the number of frequency channels is exactly equal to the number of components, no constraints can be set on the elements $\mathbf{B}_\mathbf{1}$, however, the matrix then does not contain any free elements either as $\mathbf{B}_\mathbf{1} = \mathbb{1}$ and $\mathbf{A} = \mathbf{M}_\mathbf{1}$.
 In this case, the components are identified with the $n_c$ available frequency maps.

 In some circumstances, we can however put meaningful constraints on all the elements of $\mathbf{B}_\mathbf{1}$.
 This is the case when the same matrix can be applied to multiple pixels.
 Indeed, the total number of parameters we want to derive, including the mixing matrix elements and the component amplitudes, is given by $n_{c} \left( n_{\nu} + n_\mathrm{pix} - n_{c} \right)$ parameters for total intensity and $n_{c} \left( n_{\nu} + 2\,n_\mathrm{pix} - n_{c} \right)$ for polarization, as in this latter case we usually assume the same mixing matrix for both Stokes parameters, $Q$ and $U$.
-This can be lower than the total number of measurements $n_\mathrm{pix}\,n_s\,n_\nu$ if $n_\mathrm{pix}$ is sufficiently large, i.e. $n_\mathrm{pix} \ge n_c$ for total intensity and $n_\mathrm{pix} \ge n_c/2$ for polarization.
+This can be lower than the total number of measurements $n_\mathrm{pix}\,n_s\,n_\nu$ if the number of pixels in which the mixing elements are constant is sufficiently large, i.e. $n_\mathrm{pix} \ge n_c$ for total intensity and $n_\mathrm{pix} \ge n_c/2$ for polarization.
 Indeed, these upper limits can be saturated as shown in FIG.~\ref{fig:evolution with pixel number}.
 For this to happen some additional assumptions have to be fulfilled.
 For one, the component signals need to be different in at least $n_\mathrm{pix} \ge n_c$ for total intensity and $n_\mathrm{pix} \ge n_c/2$ for polarization.
 In other words, only the pixels separated by more than a single correlation length of the assumed sky components effectively contribute to setting the constraints in access of the single pixel limit of $n_\nu-n_c$.
-Once the saturation is reached, increasing the number of pixels will help reducing the statistical uncertainties of recoverable parameters but can not constrain any additional parameters.
+Once the saturation is reached, increasing the number of pixels in the region where the mixing elements are constant will help reducing the statistical uncertainties of recoverable parameters but can not constrain any additional parameters.